 The only way to prepare steak is in a cast iron skillet.
 The secret lies in combining pan searing with an oven finish.
 This gives your filet a caramelized outside with a juicy tender inside.
 The oven is better at providing indirect heat while searing gives you the grilled and slightly charred edge.
 The other major advantage is you can cook within flavors such as garlic, butter, or fresh herbs.
 You can’t do this on a grill.

 Wrap tenderloin steaks with a strip of uncooked bacon and secure with a toothpick.
-Pan-sear filet mignon for 2 minutes per side on the stove top in a cast iron skillet on high heat with butter and immediately transfer to preheated oven at 415° F. I typically bake about 6 minutes for medium rare.
-Top with slice of truffle butter and be the hero.
+Pan-sear filet mignon for 2 minutes per side on the stovetop in a cast iron skillet on high heat with butter and immediately transfer to a preheated oven at 415° F. I typically bake about 6 minutes for medium-rare.
+Top with a slice of truffle butter and be the hero.
 It’s that easy.

 Watch How to Cook the Perfect Steak

 In other random and truly fascinating news, I’ve officially converted Patty to a red wine drinking carnivore.
 No, she was never a vegetarian, however, I never thought I’d hear the words “let’s make bacon-wrapped filet mignon tonight” come out of her mouth and ALSO choose a pinot noir over sauvignon blanc.
 Muahahah.